appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose up -d
    ```

-When you restart the server, the latest version of Appsmith is deployed.
-You can choose to schedule automatic updates.
-Refer to [Configure a maintenance window](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).
+Restarting the server deploys the latest version of Appsmith.
+You have the option to schedule automatic updates for your instance.
+To schedule automatic updates, see [Configure auto-updates](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).

 ## Troubleshooting

-When you turn on automatic updates, it turns on the auto backup feature.
-And creates a backup before an update.
+When you turn on automatic update, it first creates a backup and then starts the update.
 If you see deployment errors, you can roll back to a previous version to fix the issue.
-Refer to [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).
+To roll back, see [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

-If you are facing issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.
+If you continue to face issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.